MarcoMoya1/MarcoMoya1/README.md

 - 🔭 I’m currently working on a few personal apps and games
-- 🌱 I’m currently learning advanced JavaScript and React
+- 🌱 I’m currently learning advanced JavaScript and React and Npm
 - 👯 I’m looking to collaborate on any project, I would love to improve my skills and learn more
 - 🤔 I’m looking for help with JavaScript